Responsive Ad Slot

 “Every peso diverted from PhilHealth is desperately needed by Filipinos without access to health care,” they said.

-They said that the real intention of the fund transfers was to fund pork barrel allocations inserted into the 2024 national budget.
+They alleged that the real intention of the fund transfers was to fund pork barrel allocations inserted into the 2024 national budget.

 Basahin ang detalye!